Learning Center

 Beyond performing emergency fixes, property maintenance teams routinely inspect, repair, and replace equipment parts to keep assets running.
-On any given day, workers may clear snow from walkways, change HVAC filters, and conduct preventive maintenance (PM) activities to keep everything running smoothly.
-The best maintenance teams mostly go unnoticed because they do such a good job of preventing major breakdowns, inconveniences, and safety hazards from occurring with proactive maintenance.
-However, just because it goes unseen doesn’t mean it’s easy.
-Effective building maintenance requires a careful, deliberate approach to properly manage schedules and maximize resources.
+On any given day, workers clear snow from walkways, change heating, ventilation, and air conditioning (HVAC) filters, and conduct preventive maintenance (PM) activities to keep everything running smoothly.

 What is building maintenance?